Tuition Fees, Course Costs and Student Services Levy

 - Tuition fees (and course related costs, if applicable)

 - Equipment Bond (refundable at the end of the year)*

-Tuition fees (domestic students only) for all our courses in 2017 are NZ$6787.
-Some courses may have an additional course costs component of up to NZ$500 (e.g. Costume Construction).
+Tuition fees (domestic students only) for all our courses (except Set & Props) in 2018 are NZ$6923.
+Tuition fees for Set & Props are NZ$7060.
+Some courses may have an additional course costs component of up to NZ$500 (e.g. Costume Construction and Set & Props).

 The CSSF includes:

 - Internet Access & free local telephone

 - Student Common Room facilities (computers, printers, kitchen, tea, coffee, milk etc)